On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Discussion

-Ensembles from FuXi and GraphCast maintain a global CRPS comparable to or better than ENS for temperature up to 3–5 days, but performance degrades more quickly for precipitation.
-The contrast between temperature and precipitation skill suggests that predictive performance is hindered not only by the rarity of the event but also by the physical nature of the target variable, which had been previously reported \citep{zhaoExtensionWeatherBench22025}.
-Temperature extremes are often spatially coherent and governed by persistent synoptic features \citep{yangRelatingAnomalousLargescale2020}, which AIWP models capture well.
-Precipitation extremes, in contrast, depend on subgrid processes that are underrepresented in training data \citep{hessDeepLearningImproving2022}.
-With that, extreme event prediction difficulty reflects both data imbalance and process complexity.
-Improving AIWP generalization for rare hydro-meteorological extremes may require targeted loss weighting, balanced sampling, or training with precipitation specific datasets \citep{sunPredictingTrainingData2025, hessDeepLearningImproving2022}.
+A broader pattern emerges from our results: spatially correlated noise, when appropriately scaled, appears sufficient to generate skillful AIWP ensembles regardless of its specific structure.
+Gaussian and Perlin perturbations differ substantially in their spectral properties (Appendix~\ref{perturbations}) yet yield spread and skill comparable to flow-dependent bred vectors, suggesting that spatial coherence matters more than alignment with local flow.
+In \citet{bano-medinaCalibratedEnsemblesNeural2025}, they describe how white noise (spatially uncorrelated) perturbations eventually map onto the growing modes of the forecast, after some autoregressive steps.
+Our results seem to suggest that providing spatially correlated noise is sufficient to allow the projection to happen in the first forecast step.
+This is however variable-dependent: FuXi and GraphCast ensembles match or exceed ENS on global temperature CRPS up to 3--5 days, but precipitation skill degrades more quickly.
+Predictive performance therefore depends not only on event rarity but also on the physical nature of the target \citep{zhaoExtensionWeatherBench22025}.
+Temperature extremes are often spatially coherent and governed by persistent synoptic features \citep{yangRelatingAnomalousLargescale2020}, which AIWP models capture well; precipitation extremes, in contrast, depend on subgrid processes underrepresented in training data \citep{hessDeepLearningImproving2022}.
+Improving AIWP generalization for rare hydro-meteorological extremes may therefore require targeted loss weighting, balanced sampling, or training with precipitation-specific datasets \citep{sunPredictingTrainingData2025, hessDeepLearningImproving2022}.

-Our case studies also reveal that model performance differences are not purely regional but depend on feature representation.
-For instance, while the FuXi ensemble showed a high skill to capture the China heatwave, it showed a lower performance for the monsoon-driven precipitation in Pakistan.
-This suggests that evaluating AIWP ensembles on a feature basis linked to atmospheric regimes or teleconnection patterns could yield more diagnostic insight than regional averages.
-Future work could categorize ensemble skill by dynamic regime (e.g., subtropical high, monsoon trough) to distinguish model sensitivity to specific atmospheric features.
-At the same time, this study focuses only on a small time scale and geographical region.
-A natural extension to this work would be applying the same methodology to other time scales and regions, adding, for instance, seasonal variability.
-In addition, the coarse resolution used in this study (1\textdegree) could also negatively affect the reported performances, especially for precipitation \citep{hessDeepLearningImproving2022}.

-The 2022 Pakistan extreme precipitation and China heatwave were physically connected through large-scale Rossby wave propagation \citep{hongCauses2022Pakistan2023}.
-Despite being treated as separate regional events in this study, their concurrent occurrence, and the difference in performance we encountered between the two case studies can point to the inability of AIWP models to represent compound extremes spanning distant regions.
-This highlights a frontier for probabilistic AIWP systems to represent not just local extremes, but their compound and causal linkages across regions.